 This squirrel is in front of the Irish Rail and the Dublin/Connaly station

-When you arrive in the town of Malahide, you can take a train or walk.
-You must pay a fee and many times it is reserved for groups.
+When you arrive in the town of Malahide, you can take this train or walk.
+The train is not free and many times is reserved for groups.
 The walk is about 20 minutes to the castle.